aaronkollasch/o2-tools/jupyter_o2_tips.md

 ### [JupyterLab](https://github.com/jupyterlab/jupyterlab)
-While JupyterLab is currently an alpha preview, it is a more complete environment than a jupyter notebook.
+While JupyterLab is currently an alpha preview, it is a more complete environment than jupyter notebook.
-With notebook and terminal tabs, a text editor, and a file browser, you could run everything you needed on O2 without leaving a single browser window.
+With notebook and terminal tabs, a text editor, and a file browser, you could run everything you need on O2 from a single browser window.

 ## Troubleshooting
 #### nbsignatures.db